 Britons never, never, never shall be slaves.

-The object of their song, a man with a large moustache wearing a red and white striped swimsuit in knitted wool, now tried to stand up at the edge of the water.
+The object of their song, a man with a large mustache wearing a red-and-white-striped swimsuit in knitted wool, now tried to stand up at the edge of the water.
 Matthew Webb had just finished swimming across the English Channel in 21 hours and 45 minutes.
 His swim would have been 24 miles if he’d followed a straight line between Dover and Calais.
 Instead, the 27-year-old captain in the Royal Navy had swum 40 kilometers according to the notes of the boats accompanying him.
-Webb missed the goal by half a mile and was too tired to stand up.
-Still, victory was a fact.
+Webb missed the goal by a half mile and was too tired to stand up.
+Still, victory was assured.
 Supported by a cousin and two Frenchmen, he was able to walk the last few meters to the beach of Calais.

-Captain Webb, who had a hard time staying awake, got a comfortable room at the Hôtel De Paris.
+Captain Webb, who had a hard time staying awake, got a comfortable room at the Hôtel de Paris.
 Before he went to sleep, he was given hot wine.
-A doctor examined him and registered jellyfish burns on his arms and that he had a normal body temperature, but that his heart rate was very low.
+A doctor examined him and registered jellyfish burns on his arms.
+He also noted that Webb had a normal body temperature, but that his heart rate was very low.
 When Webb woke up five hours later with a high fever, he drank a little bit more of the hot wine and was able to go back to sleep.
 When he woke up in the morning, he was in good shape, albeit a little bit sore.

 Swimming across the English Channel launched a celebrity status larger than what was common at the time.
 Everybody wanted to meet Captain Webb: mayors, royalty, fans and his aunt.
 People wrote songs about him, he became a cartoon character and he was offered money to perform exhibition swims.

 Current swimming stars are seen on cereal boxes, in TV ads and on the front pages of newspapers.
-The best means of exposure in the nineteenth century, however, was match boxes, which is how “Captain Webb Matches – British Made – First Channel Swimmer” came to adorn the boxes of match manufacturer Bryant & May’s.
-Comedian Peter Sellers would later come across this box and use the stern face of Captain Webb as a model for Inspector Clouseau in the Pink Panther movies.
+The best means of exposure in the nineteenth century, however, was match boxes, which is how the text “Captain Webb Matches—British Made—First Channel Swimmer” came to adorn the boxes of match manufacturer Bryant & May’s.
+Comedian Peter Sellers would later come across this box and use the stern face of Captain Webb as a model for his character Inspector Clouseau in the Pink Panther movies.

-Paradoxically, Captain Webb’s successful channel crossing was the worst that could happen from a perspective of swim safety.
-His achievement resulted in a drastic increase in drowning accidents as a result of cocky men all throughout England crossing bodies of water in order to win bets or in the hope of winning the hearts of young women.
+Paradoxically, Captain Webb’s successful channel crossing caused a swim safety crisis.
+His achievement resulted in a drastic increase in drowning accidents as cocky men throughout England tried to swim across bodies of water in order to win bets or win the hearts of young women.

 Matthew Webb, channel swimmer